Media coverage of the COVID-19 pandemic: Canada

 The first confirmed case of COVID-19, as reported by the Canadian Healthcare Network, was January 25, 2020 in a Toronto man who had recently traveled to Wuhan, China.
 The first case was announced on Toronto Public Health Officials' Twitter account.

 China

 The Chinese government has received significant criticism for its censoring of the extent of the outbreak.
 Immediately following the initial quarantine of Wuhan and nearby cities, Chinese state media such as the People's Daily initially encouraged social media posts seeking help between citizens on platforms such as Weibo.
 Multiple journalists then published investigative pieces contradicting official statements and media, indicating that the number of cases in Wuhan is significantly larger than is reported.

 Germany

 The first cases of COVID-19 were identified in Germany in January 2020.
-Controversy erupted over a January 2021 article published by the German newspaper Handelsblatt.
-The article stated that the AstraZeneca vaccine was not effective for older adults, but many responded saying the newspaper provided incorrect data.
+Controversy erupted over a January 2021 article published by the German newspaper Handelsblatt, the article stated that the AstraZeneca vaccine was not effective for older adults, but many responded saying the newspaper provided incorrect data.

+In March 2023, a radio report on "The failure of science journalism in the pandemic broadcast" (Das Versagen des Wissenschaftsjournalismus in der Pandemie) was broadcast by the German public radio station Deutschlandfunk Kultur.